ALIMONY & FLORIDA DIVORCE MEDIATION

 The new law defines short-term marriage (less than 7 years), moderate-term marriage (7 to 17 years) and long-term marriage (more than 17 years), and creates a new category of “durational alimony” for marriages that previously fell into the gray area between short and long marriages.

-If you are interested in exploring mediation as an option to resolve your legal issues, please call (813) 336-5012 or contact our firm online.
+If you are interested in exploring mediation as an option to resolve your legal issues, please call (813) 336-5012 or contact us online.

 “She mixed her life experience, and legal training, with patience, logic, and persuasion, to move our case forward to a more thoughtful, and peaceful resolution, for everyone involved.”